Not a Student?

 College Course Equivalent

-An upper-intermediate level (typically fourth- or fifth-semester) college or university Latin course
+An intermediate level (typically third- and fourth-semester) college or university Latin course.

 Recommended Prerequisites